IronPepper3964/adventofcode/readme.md

 This code is my attempts to solve the Advent of Code puzzles, starting with 2025 (day 6).

 ## My Goals:
-1. Solve all 2025 puzzles before the end of the year
+1. Solve all 2025 puzzles before the end of 2026
 2. Do not use AI unless I have solved the problem myself at least once
 3. Solutions should be generalized as much as possible
     * Example - if the puzzle input file contains 3 rows of numbers, the code should be able to handle an arbitrary amount of rows and not rely on the file containing exactly 3 lists (unless the puzzle explicitly states a static number).